 We run a highly successful programme of extra-curricular activities.
 In November 2016 our Y13 Germanists won the North West Schools Debating Competition.
 There are two trips to Germany currently offered: a Berlin Trip for Year 8, and a traditional exchange with our partner school Gymnasium Salvatorkolleg, in Bad Wurzach.

 Our German Märchentheater club featured on the Goethe Institute website as an example of best practice with the 2016 production of Goldlöckchen.
 We regularly host guest speakers, who give a diverse range of lectures and workshops, ranging from German Film, to Grammar, Linguistics and preparation for Oxbridge.
 We actively promote student-led learning by organising events that allow older pupils to engage with younger pupils in the Foundation, such as story-telling sessions and plays.

 In KS4 Stammtisch is a regular lunchtime German Workshop for pupils to meet up with KS5 Germanists.
 Previous workshops have included sessions on Idiomatic Phrases, Pronunciation, and Cracking Compounds.
-For Sixth Formers there is a break-time speaking club, Kaffeekränzchen, and a fortnightly A04 Klub in which our German Assistant gives a mini-lecture on an A Level topic.
+For Sixth Formers we run a weekly break-time speaking club, Kaffeekränzchen, and a fortnightly A04 Klub in which our German Assistant gives a mini-lecture on an A Level topic.